-The Commission has consistently required that single family residences in the Silver Strand area provide three on-site parking spaces in order to meet the parking demands of the development and comply with Section 30252 of the Coastal Act.
+The Commission requires that single family residences in the Silver Strand area provide three on-site parking spaces in order to meet the parking demands of the development and comply with Section 30252 of the Coastal Act.

-The proposed project provides the three required on-site parking spaces in an attached three-car garage.
-In addition, as required on the previous Commission approvals in the area, the applicant is required to record a deed restriction stating that the three required on-site parking spaces will be provided and maintained as proposed.
+The proposed project provides the three required on-site parking spaces in an attached threecar garage (Exhibit #3).
+In addition, the applicant is required to record a deed restriction stating that the three required on-site parking spaces will be provided and maintained as proposed.
 Only as conditioned is the proposed project consistent with the public access policies of the Coastal Act.